 (By the way, we recently hosted a webinar featuring Rich Mironov—10 to 10 Million: Navigating Growth as a Product Manager.)

-The only constant is change.
+Change is the only constant.
 We see new technologies, new competitors, and new customer demands daily.
 Product managers can no longer expect to plan their product’s strategy very far into the future.
 Changes will inevitably derail long-term plans or force you to re-prioritize.

 Understanding these realities, product managers told us the average timeframe for a product roadmap is nine months.
 The pace of change is so fast today, that even manufacturing companies roadmap only about a year out.
 And fewer than 10% of manufacturing product managers build product roadmaps out for more than three years.